If you travel to Switzerland while pregnant

 Requesting reimbursement of your health expenses

-As a member or beneficiary of a member of a French social security scheme, you are entitled to coverage of care which becomes medically necessary during a temporary stay in another European Union or European Economic Area country (e.g. during vacation, business trips, or foreign-language programs).
+As a member or beneficiary of a member of a French social security scheme, you are entitled to coverage of care which becomes medically necessary during a temporary stay in Switzerland (e.g. during vacation, business trips, or foreign-language programs).
 This care is covered by your European Health Insurance Card (EHIC).
 The EHIC is proof of your entitlement to coverage under the French health care system.
 However, you may still need to pay for your care upfront.

 The EHIC covers all care that becomes medically necessary during your stay: all unscheduled or emergency care, including hospital care, regardless of whether it is provided in a public or private facility in the country you are visiting.